Funzy21/RSA-Encryption/README.md

 We are using the library independent of PyCrypto (pycryptodomex), but it is pretty much the same thing.
 All modules are installed under the Cryptodome package.

-The package can be installed thru the command line via via
+The package can be installed thru the command line via

 pip:
 ```